HISTORY – THE CANADIAN WOOD COUNCIL’S PREDECESSOR

 CWC augments the wood industry’s financial contribution through business such as Wood WORKS!

 The Wood WORKS! program plays a very important role in broadening wood’s use in construction by working closely with the building community and governments for wood’s broader use.

-CWC maintains close ties with members, potential members, companies and design professionals and provides these groups with a forum for discussion to keep abreast of their needs and concerns.
-CWC works with members to respond to ‘mill to market’ access challenges and market expansion opportunities.
+CWC maintains close ties with members, potential members, companies and design professionals and provides these groups with a forum for discussion on issues of importance.